Patterns for API Design: Adoption Story Part 4

 The Design of Everyday Things

-The Design of Everyday Things by Don Norman is a foundational book on User Experience (UX).
-It explores how good design makes everyday objects intuitive and easy to use, emphasizing the importance of understanding human behavior.
-Norman introduced “user experience” in the first edition of The Design of Everyday Things (originally titled The Psychology of Everyday Things).
-He argued that design must account for affective, behavioral, and contextual factors, not just interface mechanics.
+Don Norman’s The Design of Everyday Things provides foundational concepts for User Experience (UX) that can be applied to API design.
+Norman introduced ‘user experience’ in the first edition of his book, arguing that design must account for affective, behavioral, and contextual factors, not just interface mechanics.

 The idea highlights how poor design makes people stop and think about something that should be obvious.
 In software (like APIs), it’s a reminder that good design should feel natural and intuitive – users should instinctively know how to use it without extra effort or confusion.